exonum/exonum-doc/src/architecture/serialization.md

 - Segments must not overlap
 - There must be no gaps between the segments allocated within the same datatype
-- There must be no space in the structure body not covered by a segment
+- There must be no space in the serialization buffer that does not correspond to any data of the serialized object.
+In particular, there must be no gaps before or after segments allocated for a certain datatype
 - Segment pointers must not refer to the memory before themselves (this guarantees the absence of loops)
 - The segment pointers must not point outside the buffer